How we are run

 In 2005 the National Trust changed the way it is run.
 We are using the ten year anniversary of those changes to take stock and see if things can be improved further.
 The review is being led by a working party made up of members of the Board of Trustees and the Council.
 All our members will be invited to share their views on the review.

 Underpinning our governance arrangements are acts of Parliament.
 The National Trust was first incorporated in 1894 as an Association Not For Profit under the Companies Acts 1862-1890.
 The first National Trust Act was passed by Parliament in 1907.
 A number of successive Acts have since been introduced to update and, where necessary, revise our constitution to ensure the National Trust continues to be well governed and remains true to its cause.
 The Charities (National Trust) Order 2005 describes our current governance arrangements and is the starting point for the arrangements in the Governance Handbook (PDF/905Kb).

 If you’ve found this part of our website hopefully it means you’re interested in how the Trust is run.
 We are lucky to benefit from the knowledge and expertise of all our volunteers including those who get involved in the governance groups described on these pages.
 If you’d like to get involved you can look out for opportunities in our governance community as described below.
 Alternatively please email me.
 I’d be pleased to advise you on how you can get involved or to answer any more general questions you may have.

 Appointments and elections overseen by our Board of Trustees and Council are all administered by the Trust’s Secretariat.
-At present, recruitment to all Regional/Country Advisory Boards and Advisory Panels is managed by the Advisory Boards and Panels themselves.
 We have worked hard to ensure that the election and appointment of members of our governance community is fair, transparent and open to people from every background.
 Here are details of our specific vacancies.